Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 There are a number of field-specific attribute mapping rules too:

 * `Password` - The password field can. and should, be left empty as the utility generates a secure password that adheres to the User Password Policy as specified on your Hornbill instance.
 This password will only be temporary as the user should use the "Forgot Password" link available on the Hornbill Login Screen to reset their password the first time they navigate to your Hornbill instance.
 If necessary during testing, this can be populated to apply a specific password to imported accounts.
-* `Site` - This can be populated with the unique key (integer) of a Hornbill Site.
-Note - if you plan on using the `Site Lookup` mechanism described later in this article, then this can be left blank, as this can make a site association based on the contents of a directory attribute.
+* `Site` - This can be populated with the unique key (integer) of a Hornbill [Location](/esp-config/organizational-data/locations).
+Note - if you plan on using the `Site Lookup` mechanism described later in this article, then this can be left blank, as this can make a location association based on the contents of a directory attribute.
 * `User Type` - This defines if a user is Co-Worker or Basic user and should ONLY have the value "user" or "basic".
 * `Country Code` - Expects ISO 3166 Alpha 2 two Character Country Code.
 (Active Directory references can be found in the [Microsoft documentation](https://learn.microsoft.com/en-gb/windows/win32/ad/values-for-the-countrycode-and-c-properties)